webrcade/webrcade-docs/docs/feeds/resources/dropbox.md

 * After clicking on the "`Copy link`" option, a pop-in stating that the link has been copied to the clipboard will appear (see screenshot below).

 ![](../../assets/images/feed/dropbox/linkcopied.png){: style="padding:5px 15px;" class="center zoomD"}

+!!! note
+    Although it is possible to host images in Dropbox, it is *not recommended*.
+The time to retrieve images from Dropbox is significantly slower than dedicated image hosting sites (see [Imgur page](./imgur.md)), leading to an inconsistent webЯcade player (front-end) experience (slow loading images with visible pop-ins, etc.).

 ## Example